 For our latest Q&A, I spoke to Alex Stolyar, a project coordinator who works in our Varna office.
-She started at STP late last year, along with two other project coordinators.
+She started at Sandberg late last year, along with two other project coordinators.
 Her full name is Oleksandra, but she goes by Alex.

 Which languages do you speak, Alex?